trishume/trishume.github.com/_includes/projects.md

 - Wrote [an example program](https://github.com/trishume/seqalign_pathing) of using [my A*-based approach to diffing](http://thume.ca/2017/06/17/tree-diffing/).
 - Developed [a Sublime Text command](https://github.com/trishume/SublimeTect/commit/7c9a06f449bd862a406b453d4ac4d7c93ec49289) for folding all function bodies in a file so that you can read the type signatures and doc comments like generated documentation or a header file.
 - Made [a small web app](http://thume.ca/normal) for doing common normal distribution related calculations.
-- Started working on [the Xi text editor](https://github.com/google/xi-editor/commits?author=trishume) for my internship at Google.
+- Worked on the [the Xi text editor](https://github.com/google/xi-editor/commits?author=trishume) for my internship at Google.
-- Started working on [Vizwl](https://github.com/trishume/vizwl) a simple program for easily creating debug visualizations from any language.
 - Helped start [NeoVintageous](https://github.com/NeoVintageous/NeoVintageous), a fork of the abandoned Sublime Vim emulation package, and contributed some fixes and updates.
 - Fixed a whole bunch of parsing bugs in [syntect](https://github.com/trishume/syntect) found by running the Sublime Text syntax tests with it.
 - Gave a talk on advanced Unix commands, programs and scripting for a CS Club "Unix 201" event I ran.